- Why App?

 Freshman Retention Rate – The percentage of students who return to a college or university for their sophomore year.
 Appalachian's retention rate is 87%.

-G.E.D. – General Education Diploma.
-An alternative to completing a high school diploma.
-GED applicants must complete A.A., A.S., or 44 hours of core classes from a North Carolina Community College in order to be admitted into any of the UNC System Institutions.
+High School Equivalency Diploma – An alternative to completing a high school diploma.
+High School Equivalency Diploma applicants must complete A.A., A.S., or 44 hours of core classes from a North Carolina Community College in order to be admitted into any of the UNC System Institutions.
 See MCRs.

 General Education Program – A degree from Appalachian begins with the General Education Program.
 This interdisciplinary curriculum forms the basis of an Appalachian education and prepares you for future academic and/or career aspirations.